 Pubd by W Mason Cambridge

-The building is shown as it was before the arrival of gas lanterns outside the staircase entrances.
+The Walnut-Tree Building is shown with its new 1823 parapets, and as it was before the arrival of gas lanterns outside the staircase entrances.

 1842: On March 12th the Cambridge Chronicle reported: